Onelinerhub/onelinerhub/nginx/allow_all_origins.md

-# Set CORS to allow all origins
+# CORS header to allow all origins

 ```nginx
 server {